Alignak-monitoring-contrib/alignak-webui/docs/source/api.rst

     <script type="text/javascript" src="/static/js/jquery-1.12.0.min.js"></script>
     <script type="text/javascript" src="/static/js/bootstrap.min.js"></script>

-This list is to be confirmed but it should be the right one ;) All the Css and Javascript files (except for Alignak WebUI...) are easily found on CDNs...
+This list is to be confirmed but it should be the right one ;) All the Css and Javascript files (except for Alignak WebUI...) are easily found on major CDNs.

 For some external widgets, it is necessary to include also::